guangxush/LearnEng/TED/README.md

 Sencond strategy: It's about me.
 I have to look in the mirror and question myself, as beginning referee I still feel insecure, I doubt about myself.
 I knwo there is some truth in it, from hosest I'm aware of the fact that I do not always take into account other people's needs, when you are being criticized and it hurts, chances are big this is rooted in your childhood, maybe as a child you were never good enough, when you came home with a nine out of 10, they said hey and why another 10, you see you can only take things personally, If it somehow touches a role nerve, and that moment to give youself some empathy.
 I'm longing so hard for recognition.
 I feel sad, if I don't get it.
 By opening up, by being vulnerable, by telling what you feel without blaming the other one, you increase the dance that the other one will understand you and your needs into account, you see what I mean.

 To conclude how not to take things personally.
 One it is not about me, look at the othre person's intention.
 If that doesn't work, two it is about me, give yourself empathy and speak up, I really hop you will take a couple of things personally within the next hours and days, only if you do you can test out these new strategies.
-We could all if we could all put this in practice, wouldn't that enhance our realtionships enormously, together we could create a better world.
+We could all if we could all put this in practice, wouldn't that enhance our realtionships enormously, together we could create a Better world.

 ###  Asperger is a gift.